MARINE CORPS AIR STATION IWAKUNI, Japan --

 Marines and sailors from Marine Corps Air Station Iwakuni visited Kuroiso Hoikuen, a kindergarten in Iwakuni, June 26, 2012, as part of a community relations effort to share cultures and positively interact with the local community.

-MARINE CORPS AIR STATION IWAKUNI, Japan -- The children eagerly greeted the seven Marines and two sailors with singing, dancing and many smiles.
+The children eagerly greeted the seven Marines and two sailors with singing, dancing and many smiles.

 After the warm welcome, servicemembers joined the children in a singalong.

 Then the kids put their English skills on display.
 At random, the teacher called students to the front of the class to have them count to 15 in English.
 The students chosen were able to count without hesitation, however, servicemembers were able help out when it came time to call out different colors in English.

 Servicemembers got involved by pointing to their shirts and different items around the classroom, asking what color it was and helping the students with identification and pronunciation of that color.